code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/editing/markdown.md

 ## Images
 ***
 You can include any image by first uploading it to Dropbox in the code.org/public/images folder.
-If you are uploading several images, try to create a folder inside images so you don't upload all of your images in the main images folder.
+If you are uploading several images, try to create a folder inside `images/` so you don't upload all of your images in the main images folder.
 Including an image is very similar to a link, except starting with an exclamation point at the beginning.

 ### What your code looks like